-With the unprecedented decade-long run in US stocks and real estate, prices look to be returning to more normalized growth rates in 2022.
+With the unprecedented decade-long run in US stocks and real estate, prices look to be returning to more normalized growth rates.
 We are now seeing increasing numbers of clients choosing to ring the register and cash in at least some of those monster gains.
 But what about the taxman?
 He will want his cut of those gains.
 Here we examine an increasingly popular way to reduce the tax take on those gains by re-investing them (or part thereof) in a Qualified Opportunity Zone.

 The QOZ Basics

 There are 5 major points to note about investing in a QOZ:

 - You can use a QOZ to save taxes on gains arising from almost any capital asset – stocks, bonds, property, artwork, a business.
 The scope is broad, but the asset must be a capital asset – so it's not applicable to income such as wages or IRA distributions or lump-sum bonuses.